 Emilia Romagna is the region south of the Po valley, a very fertile land famous for its refined cuisine linked to the extravagance of the aristocratic families.

 Traditional recipes from this region are opulent and sumptuous, consistent with the court's lavish lifestyle.

-Traces of pig farms were found one thousand years before Christ: inside an Abbey, a mosaic reveals the killing of a pig, and documents confirm that in the 9th century the monks were breading up to 4000 pigs.
+Traces of pig farms were found one thousand years before Christ: inside an Abbey, a mosaic reveals the killing of a pig, and documents confirm that in the 9th century, the monks were breading up to 4000 pigs.

-The production is based in a specific zone where the breeze coming from the sea favors the long maturation of the ham.
+The production is based in a specific zone where the sea breeze favors the ham's long maturation.

-The name has since changed to Parmigiano Reggiano making everyone happy.
+The name has since changed to Parmigiano Reggiano, making everyone happy.